 Do you have a Canon DSLR?
 It's great for us to take high-quality images when we travel.
 The Canon DSLR has another useful function, that's HD recording.
 We can take up to 1080P high-definition video footages, this feature are used by a lot of Canon users.
 You may also like shooting videos with Canon DSLR, but you may encounter some problems when you want to import 500D/600D/1000D video to iMovie for editing, you will not edit the H.264 MOV videos smoothly due to the codec.

 Step1.
-Download Pavtube HD video converter for Mac, it's an excellent Canon EOS video converter which can help you convert Canon video to iMovie, fcp, etc. Install and and launch this Canon video to iMovie converter.
+Download Pavtube HD Video Converter for Mac, it's an excellent Canon EOS video converter

+With this converter, you can easily convert Canon video to iMovie, fcp, etc. Install and and launch this Canon video to iMovie converter.
 Import the videos you want to convert.

 Step2.
-Click format bar to choose the best output format, you are recommended to choose iMovie -> Apple InterMediate Codec (AIC) (*.mov).
+Click format bar to choose the best output format, you are recommended to choose "iMovie" >"Apple InterMediate Codec (AIC) (*.mov)".

 Step 3.
 You can click settings button to adjust the output parameters, such as resolution, frame rate, etc.

-You can convert Canon recorded MOV videos to iMovie in few steps with this Canon video to iMovie converter, such as convert 550D(Rebel T2i) to iMovie, convert 600D (Rebel T3i) to iMovie, convert 1000D (Rebel XS) to iMovie, etc. Besides, this software is also excellent Canon EOS MOV to FCP converter, it can help you convert Canon MOV to FCP ProRes, just download and have a try.
+Finally, just click 'Convert' button to convert Rebel T2i/T3i/XS to iMovie with this best Canon EOS Video Converter.You can convert Canon recorded MOV videos to iMovie in few steps with this Canon video to iMovie converter, such as convert 550D(Rebel T2i) to iMovie, convert 600D (Rebel T3i) to iMovie, convert 1000D (Rebel XS) to iMovie, etc. You can wasily enjoy this after transferring files into iMovie.
+Besides, this software is also excellent for other editing tools like FCP, Premiere Pro, etc. Do you wanna a try?

 - Canon EOS to iMovie: Edit EOS Files in iMoive